Moving to Florida Guide ® mobile nav links

 Learn how current rates are affecting Florida housing demand and home prices

-If you've started researching Florida real estate online and in the process of getting pre-qualified with your lender, you're likely keeping a close eye on interest rates and noticed that they peaked in October 2023 at 7.79% and now starting to pull back, seventeen months later, at 6.65%.
-As the Fed has now cut interest rates three times in the last quarter of 2024, totaling one full point, you may be wondering how this will affect Florida's real estate prices, and where they may go from here?
+If you've started researching Florida real estate online and in the process of getting pre-qualified with your lender, you're likely keeping a close eye on interest rates and noticed that they peaked in October 2023 at 7.79% and are still holding at an elevated level of 6.30%, exactly two years later.
+As the Fed has just cut interest rate by a quarter point here in September of 2025, you may be wondering how this will affect Florida's real estate prices, and where they may go from here?

 You may have heard that interest rates and home prices have an inverse relationship, meaning that when one goes up, the other goes down, but this is not necessarily the case.
 Interest rates typically rise when the economy heats up through expansion, employers are hiring and overall wages are going up.
 In a growing economy, people typically feel more secure and comfortable in taking out a mortgage versus an economy that may be slowing down or heading into a recession.